Government of Finland/David and Nancy Speer Visiting Professorship

 Department of History

-Juana Aunesloma graduated from the University of Helsinki (Master in Social Sciences) in 1993 and received his doctorate from Oxford University in 1998 (Modern History Faculty & St. Antony's College).
+Juhana Aunesloma graduated from the University of Helsinki (Master in Social Sciences) in 1993 and received his doctorate from Oxford University in 1998 (Modern History Faculty & St. Antony's College).
 In 1998-2001 he worked as a post-doctoral researcher in Nokia Corporation, the Finnish Association of Graduate Engineers, and the University of Helsinki.
-In 2001 he was appointed senior lecturer in contemporary history in the University of Helsinki.
+In 2001 he was appointed senior lecturer in contemporary history at the University of Helsinki.
 In 2010 he was appointed director (research director) of the Network for European Studies, a multidisciplinary research and teaching unit in the University of Helsinki devoted to the study of Europe in all its historical and contemporary diversity.

 His work as a historian and European studies scholar is located at the intersection of European political and economic history in the 20th and 21st centuries and in the present and recent past.